makebit/obsidian-readeck-importer/README.md

 ## Features
 - Import bookmarks directly from Readeck.
 - Save imported bookmarks to a specified folder in your Obsidian vault.
-- Optionally fetch full articles and annotations from Readeck.
+- Optionally fetch full bookmarks, images and annotations from Readeck.
 - Flexible import settings, including overwriting existing files.
 - Automatically set properties and metadata for imported bookmarks.